Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Lessons/Lesson3.md

 ## Testing example

-Create a new project

-Add the sample code provided

-Write tests

-These tests
+Remember that fizz buzz thing?
+Everyone is writing this program but no one is writing tests!
+There are so many faulty FizzBuzz applications in the world we could have a major problem on our hands.

+Pair with someone **you haven't paired with before**.

+The goal of this exercise is to write some tests with Jest that test the functions in the sample code provided.

 ## Writing tests with Jest

-Jest a framework and will be a dev dependency.
-A dev dependency is one that used for development but not used in the library itself.
+Jest a framework which you will use as a *dev dependency*.
+A dev dependency is one that is used for development but not used in your source code.

+Make a new directory for this exercise.

+Navigate to the directory and initialize a new npm package.

+`npm init`

 Add Jest:

 `npm install --save-dev jest`

 `--save-dev` creates an entry under `"devDependencies"` in your package.json.
 Look for this right now.

-These dependencies are only used for development.
+Dev Dependencies are only used for development.

 Now that jest is installed, we need a test commend.
 Add this to package.json.
 Add/edit package.json to look like this: